Self-awareness for emotional intelligence

 Why this matters

-1. Identifying your emotions accurately: identify, label and differentiate among a range of emotional experiences and reactions.
+1. Identify your emotions accurately: identify, label and differentiate among a range of emotional experiences and reactions.

-2. Understanding the basis for your reactions: recognize the potential causes and functions of your emotional experiences and reactions.
+2. Understand the basis for your reactions: recognize the potential causes and functions of your emotional experiences and reactions.

-3. Understanding how your reactions impact others: realize how what you say and do affects other people’s emotional experiences and responses.
+3. Understand how your reactions impact others: realize how what you say and do affects other people’s emotional experiences and responses.

-4. Understanding how other people’s emotions impact you: be aware of how you’re affected by other people’s emotional reactions and responses.
+4. Understand how other people’s emotions impact you: be aware of how you’re affected by other people’s emotional reactions and responses.

 When you enhance your self-awareness, it allows you to better understand your emotions and reactions.
-Individuals with strengths in this area are:
+If you have these strengths, you’re:

 • Skilled at differentiating among a range of emotional states